 Best online review sites by industry: There are tons of online review sites in the internet world but they are not all created equal.
 The best online review site is also different depending on what is being reviewed.
 For jobs, Glassdoor is in the top spot.
 For tech, CNET Radio is best.
 For hotels and motels, Trip Advisor is your best bet.
 For movies, IMDB.
 For restaurants, Yelp is number one and for health, Zocdoc comes in first.

 Influence of social media on online reviews: It has become quite apparent that social media now has a huge influence on consumers nowadays.
-In fact, 55% of consumers use Facebook as a place to learn more about brands and when retailers replied to negative reviews on social media and online rating sites, a third of customers either deleted their original negative review or even replaced it with a positive review.
+In fact, 55% of consumers use Facebook as a place to learn more about brands and when retailers replied to negative reviews on social media and online review sites, a third of customers either delete their original negative review or even replace it with a positive review.

 Special thanks to brightlocal.com for insights on user reviews.